The restaurants worth the trip in San Sebastián. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Basque€€€parte-vieja

-Ganbara on San Jeronimo in San Sebastian's Old Town has run the Martinez-Ortuzar family kitchen since 1984, anchored by an autumn mushroom counter and a downstairs dining room.
+Ganbara on San Jeronimo in San Sebastian's Old Town has run the Martinez-Ortuzar family kitchen since 1984, anchored by an autumn mushroom counter.

 Signature: Setas de temporada, Txangurro al horno, Pintxo de huevo